R3Conclave/conclave-core-sdk/docs/docs/azure.md

 ```sh
 wget https://packages.microsoft.com/ubuntu/18.04/prod/pool/main/a/az-dcap-client/az-dcap-client_1.6_amd64.deb && ar x az-dcap-client_1.6_amd64.deb data.tar.xz && tar xvJf data.tar.xz --transform='s/.*\///' ./usr/lib/libdcap_quoteprov.so && rm az-dcap-client_1.6_amd64.deb data.tar.xz
 ```
-* The name and location of the DCAP client plugin has to be `/usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.1` .
+* The preferred name and location of the DCAP client plugin is `/usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.1`.
 ```sh
 cp $(Azure-DCAP-Client)/libdcap_quoteprov.so /usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.azure
 ln -sf /usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.azure /usr/lib/x86_64-linux-gnu/libdcap_quoteprov.so.1
 ```
-* Set the Azure DCAP client logging level to FATAL as the log out by default is fairly verbose.
+* Set the Azure DCAP client logging level to FATAL as desired.
 ```sh
 export AZDCAP_DEBUG_LOG_LEVEL=FATAL
 ```
+#### Intel DCAP plugin
+Please read the installation instructions in the "Install the DCAP packages" section of the [installation guide](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/Intel_SGX_DCAP_Linux_SW_Installation_Guide.pdf).

+!!! note
-* If you have happen to have the Intel DCAP plugin installed alongside with Azure one, bear in mind that running `apt update` might reset the symlink above to point to Intel's plugin.
+    If you happen to have the Intel DCAP plugin installed alongside the Azure one, bear in mind that running `apt update` might reset the symlink above to point to Intel's plugin.

 ## Using Docker container(s)
 If you plan to use a Docker container with DCAP hardware, you must map two different device files like this:

 ```sh